dsholes/dsholes.github.io-source/content/how-to-switch-from-matlab-to-python.md

 Title: How to switch from Matlab to Python
 Date: 2019-05-10 10:00
-Tags: python, matlab, tutorial
+Tags: python, matlab
+status: draft
-image_url: /images/patagonia_1_point.png
+image_url: /images/patagonia_1_orig.jpg

 Look, I get it.
 You already know Matlab.
 All your s@#%'s already written in Matlab.
 Your company, your lab, or your school is already paying for Matlab.
 It feels comfortable.
 It feels easy.